 Panora is a very small city located in the state of Iowa.
 With a population of 1,082 people and just one neighborhood, Panora is the 342nd largest community in Iowa.
-Panora has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Panora has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Panora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Panora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Panora is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Panora who work in management occupations (9.04%), office and administrative support (8.53%), and sales jobs (8.19%).

 And if you like science, one thing you'll find is that Panora has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.